Donkere-vader/HomeOsDjango/README.md

 - [ ] Messaging
   - [ ] Error message in stead of alert()
   - [ ] Message to notify the user

+- [ ] arrayRemove is defined but never used admn.js:10:8
+- [ ] Do not mutate state directly.
+Use SetState() admin.js:190:9
+- [ ] Allow API calls to routes
+- [ ] Do the actual device call
+- [ ] Add register page to frontend_server routes